 This pattern is also called the lightning bolt pattern.
 That’s because the board lines are installed to create a stair or zigzag pattern.

-The installer creates this pattern by installing the first run end to end.
-Then the next four runs start with boards that are cut smaller than the previous run.
-Some installers do this because it allows them to pre-cut stacks of planks to the same length and rack and install much faster.
-(More on racking later)
+The installer creates this pattern by installing the first run end-to-end.
+Then, the next four runs start with boards that are cut smaller than the previous run.
+Some installers do this because it allows them to pre-cut stacks of planks to the same length, meaning they can rack and install them much faster.
+(More on racking later.)

 When you use a stairstep pattern, you place seams at regular intervals, not random intervals.

-Another pattern that we don’t typically recommend is the H pattern.
-However, there is no effect on the durability or longevity of the floor if you install your floors this way.
+Another pattern that we don’t typically recommend is the H-pattern.
+However, there is no negative effect on the durability or longevity of the floor if you install your floors this way.

 Picking your Pattern

 Which pattern speaks to you?
 The choice in flooring pattern is highly personal.
 The flooring pattern you ultimately pick should support the overall interior style of the rest of your home.
 Here are a few things to keep in mind about each pattern:

-- Most common lacks the element of uniqueness.
+- Most commonly lacks the element of uniqueness.

 Take a 45° twist on the random pattern.

-- Requires ordering 15% extra for cutting and waste (rule of thumb for most plank floors is to order 10% extra for cutting and waste)
+- Requires ordering 15% extra for cutting and waste (The rule of thumb for most plank floors is to order 10% extra for cutting and waste.)

 - Dramatic visual appeal